 Dates and times

-Lecturing in English in the International Classroom Online is offered three times per year, the next courses start on
+Lecturing in English in the International Classroom Online is offered three times per year.

 The total course duration is 10 weeks.
 Once the course begins you have two weeks to complete each module.